 We chose these products based on our market research in testing countless different pairs, and we based our choices on the factors and criteria we have mentioned in the questions and answers section above.

-Please note that we have reviewed below are exclusively men's golf shoes.
+Please note that the products we have reviewed below are exclusively men's golf shoes.
 Similar models for women do exist and hold the vast majority of the features presented below.

 Without further ado, let us begin with the first one: